 - Manufacture of components for systems of heating, lighting, air-conditioning, ventilation, power supply, drainage, sanitation, water supply or fire protection, or delivery of any of these things to a site

 - The professional work of architects or surveyors, or of consultants in building, engineering, interior or exterior decoration, or in the layout of landscape

 - The making, installation and repair of artistic works, such as sculptures, murals and other works which are wholly artistic in nature

 - Signwriting and erecting, installing and repairing signboards and advertisements

 - Installing security systems, including burglar alarms, closed-circuit television and public address systems.

 If you supply any of the services listed above that will be affected by the introduction of the reverse charge VAT mechanism, it’s important to understand how the measure might impact on your business operation.
 HMRC has already accepted that the impact on the industry is potentially significant; construction companies will have to adapt their accounting systems to process reverse charge supplies correctly and ensure that supplies and purchases are correctly treated.
 Some businesses may also see significant variation in cash flow, as they will no longer be able to use VAT collected from customers as working capital before paying it on to HMRC.

-This post was produced by Daphne Hemingway, Tax Partner at Price Bailey.
-To contact Daphne about any of the points raised in the article above, feel free to get in touch using the form further below.
+To contact Douglas Todd about any of the points raised in the article above, feel free to get in touch using the form further below.